jwosty/jwosty.github.io/_posts/2020-06-14-complete-works-of-john-wostenberg-abridged.markdown

 layout: post
 title:  "The Complete Works of John Wostenberg (Abridged)"
 date:   2020-06-14 13:30:00 -0600
+edited: 2020-06-15 01:00:00 -0600
 categories: introduction
 ---

-{% highlight ruby %}
-printfn "Obligatory Hello, World!"
-// This is mostly so I don't forget how to highlight code :) which I will be doing quite frequently on this blog
-{% endhighlight %}

 ### Welcome to the show!

 My name is John Wostenberg and I live in Boulder, Colorado, US.
 I will be using this blog primarily for my F# and .NET endeavors.
 Though I may be a college student, I hope someone finds this blog useful.
 You can find more autobiographical tidbits if that's your thing at [my about page](/about).

+{% highlight ruby %}
+printfn "Obligatory Hello, World!"
+// This is mostly so I don't forget how to highlight code :) which I will be doing quite frequently on this blog
+{% endhighlight %}

 The purpose of this introductory post is mostly to give myself something tangeable to hold myself accountable to.